Could Nicki Minaj Have Remy Ma Sent Back To Prison For Her Diss Tracks?

 The site is reporting that a number of Minaj’s dedicated fans, known as the Barbz, have supposedly “been calling Remy’s probation officer nonstop in an attempt to have her arrested all because of that vicious ‘ShETHER’ diss track” while AllHipHop.com also reported that Minaj’s fans have supposedly been calling her probation officer in recent days.

-Notably, Ma was sentenced to eight years in prison after MTV reported in 2008 that she was convicted of assault and the rapper is now thought to be on probation after serving six years of her eight year sentence, which means Remy could potentially be sent back to prison if she violates the terms of her probation.
+Notably, Ma was sentenced to eight years in prison after MTV reported in 2008 that she was convicted of assault and the rapper is now thought to be on probation after serving six years of her eight-year sentence, which means Remy could potentially be sent back to prison if she violates the terms of her probation.

 Remy recently spoke out about the threats of prison from Nicki’s fans and the alleged possible lawsuit from Minaj’s team following the release of her second diss track “Another One,” claiming Minaj’s fans had been calling her probation officer after her and Nicki’s beef boiled over late last month.